MatthewHerbst/react-to-print/README.md

 ### Why does `react-to-print` skip `<link rel="stylesheet" href="">` tags

-`<link>`s with empty `href` attributes are [INVALID HTML](https://www.w3.org/TR/html50/document-metadata.html#attr-link-href).
+`<link>`s with empty `href` attributes are [invalid HTML](https://www.w3.org/TR/html50/document-metadata.html#attr-link-href).
 In addition, they can cause all sorts of [undesirable behavior](https://gtmetrix.com/avoid-empty-src-or-href.html).
 For example, many browsers - including modern ones, when presented with `<link href="">` will attempt to load the current page.
 Some even attempt to load the current page's parent directory.

 *Note*: related to the above, `img` tags with empty `src` attributes are also invalid, and we may not attempt to load them.